 What workers want has changed, and so should the way you look for talent.
 Expand your recruiting circles.
 A couple of ideas include:

 - Partner with community colleges to create an apprenticeship program

 - Connect with organizations that reach specific demographics

 - Use social media where job seekers are spending their time

 Connecting with many different groups of candidates will increase the number of applicants and also deliver a more diverse candidate pool.

 No, signing bonuses aren’t just for professional athletes.
 They’re an effective recruiting strategy for hourly workers, too!
-Free iPhones, $1,000 cash, and access to training programs.
-These are just some of the new hire bonuses being offered by big companies like McDonald’s and Disney.
+Free iPhones, $1,000 cash.
+These are just some of the bonuses being offered by big companies like McDonald’s and Disney.

 Pro tip: Once you get those candidates in the door, the best way to get them to stay is with great company culture, growth opportunities, and a competitive wage.